SCCapstone/pmba/packages/pmba-tinytests/README.md

  TINY TEST INSTRUCTIONS:

- YOu must change the path of project files in package.js
+ You must change the path of project files in package.js

 To run tiny test type the following command in at the project's root directory: